GSA/digitalgov.gov/content/resources/an-introduction-to-plain-language.md

                           (iii) explains to the public how to comply with a requirement the Federal Government administers or enforces;
                     (B) includes (whether in paper or electronic form) a letter, publication, form, notice, or instruction; and
                     (C) does not include a regulation.
-            (3) Plain writing.--The term "plain writing" means writing that is clear, concise, well-organized, and follows other best practices appropriate to the subject or field and intended audience.
+            (3) Plain writing.
+The term "plain writing" means writing that is clear, concise, well-organized, and follows other best practices appropriate to the subject or field and intended audience.

 SEC.
 4.RESPONSIBILITIES OF FEDERAL AGENCIES.

-    (a) Preparation for Implementation of Plain Writing Requirements.-- (1) In general.-- <<NOTE: Deadline.>> Not later than 9 months after the date of enactment of this Act, the head of each agency shall--
-                    (A) <<NOTE: Designation.>> designate 1 or more senior officials within the agency to oversee the agency implementation of this Act;
+    (a) Preparation for Implementation of Plain Writing Requirements.-- (1) In general.
+Not later than 9 months after the date of enactment of this Act, the head of each agency shall-- (A) designate 1 or more senior officials within the agency to oversee the agency implementation of this Act;

 [[Page 124 STAT.
 2862]]